owendrew/fakeNixieKit/README.md

 # Fake Nixie Clock

-# This document is Work In Progress
+Build a Fake Nixie style clock using ESP32 and ST7789 IPS LCD displays

-Nixie style clock using ESP32 and ST7789 IPS LCD displays
+Please treat this document as "Work In Progress".
+I have tried to describe the materials and steps required to build a Fake Nixie style clock.
+If you encounter any problems, especially with the programming of the ESP32, please try google, youtube and ChatGPT.
+I found the solutions to all the issues I encountered when developing this project there and learnt a considerable amount.

 # Main Components